Free Online Signature Generator & Maker: Create Your Signature

 The tool itself

-Most reputable online signature generators run in your browser and do not store your signature on their servers after you download it.
-But "most" is not "all."
+Most reputable online signature generators run in your browser and don't store your signature on their servers after you download it.
+But "most" isn't "all."
 Some free tools keep your data, use it for training, or share it with third parties.
-Before using any signature maker, check whether the tool explicitly says it does not store your signature data.
-If there is no clear privacy policy, do not use it.
+Before using any signature maker, check whether the tool explicitly says it doesn't store your signature data.
+If there's no clear privacy policy, don't use it.

 Tools that require account creation to download your signature are a yellow flag.
 They may be collecting your data for marketing.
 The best free generators let you create and export without signing up for anything.